Beyond the Indian Commerce Clause

 August 12, 2014

-Moving beyond the Indian Commerce Clause, this Article posits new constitutional sources for federal authority by drawing on the constitutional thought of the Constitution’s drafters and early interpreters, particularly the Washington Administration.
-To claim federal power over Indian affairs against the states, the Administration embraced a holistic reading of the Constitution akin to present-day field preemption.
-With respect to authority over Indians, the Administration, through constitutional interpretations of the law of nations, asserted ultimate U.S. sovereignty, displacing Indian tribes as fully independent sovereigns.
-Beyond these limitations, however, the Administration acknowledged Native autonomy.
-Yet, despite their supposedly modest scope, the legal principles advanced in this period formed the basis for the later elaboration of plenary power over Indian tribes.
+This Article uses unexamined historical sources to question this debate’s fundamental premise.
+It argues that the Indian Commerce Clause, open-ended when written, was a minor component of eighteenth-century constitutional thought.
+This Article instead posits alternate sources for federal authority over Indian affairs, drawing particularly on the Washington Administration.
+Asserting federal power against the states, the Administration embraced a holistic constitutional reading akin to present-day field preemption.
+With respect to authority over Indians, the Administration, through law-of-nations interpretations, asserted ultimate U.S. sovereignty over tribes, while acknowledging Native autonomy beyond these limitations.
+Yet these supposedly narrow legal principles ultimately formed the basis for the later elaboration of plenary power over tribes.

-The history revealed in this Article suggests a partial revisiting of current doctrine.
-On the one hand, it provides a more solid foundation for principles that Justice Thomas and others have derided as “schizophrenic” or incoherent.
-On the other hand, it suggests more limited federal authority over Indians and greater respect for tribal sovereignty.
-Ultimately, the Article demonstrates the value of more historically grounded reconstructions of original understandings of the Constitution.
+On the one hand, this history provides a more solid foundation for doctrinal principles derided as incoherent.
+On the other hand, it suggests more cabined federal authority over Indians.
+Ultimately, the Article demonstrates the value of more historically grounded reconstructions of constitutional understandings.